 The Habitats Directive (Council Directive 92/43/EEC on the Conservation of Natural Habitats and of Wild Fauna and Flora) formed a basis for the designation of Special Areas of Conservation (SACs).
 Similarly, Special Protection Areas (SPAs) are legislated for under the Birds Directive (Council Directive 79/409/EEC on the Conservation of Wild Birds).
-Collectively SACs and SPAs are referred to as Natura 2000 sites.
+Collectively SACs and SPAs are referred to as European sites.
 Article 6(3) of the Habitats Directive requires that "Any plan or project not directly connected with or necessary to the conservation of a site but likely to have a significant effect thereon, either individually or in combination with other plans or projects, shall be subjected to appropriate assessment of its implications for the site in view of the site's conservation objectives".
-Under Article 6(3) of the Habitats Directives of a Natura 2000 site.
-This includes the preparation of the Draft Ballinasloe Local Area Plan 2015-2021.
-The purpose of an Appropriate Assessment is to identify the possible effects of implementing the Draft Ballinasloe Local Area Plan 2015-2021.
-The Plan area.
-An Appropriate Assessment has been carried out in parallel with the Plan and SEA and a Natura Impact Report accompanies the Draft Ballinasloe Local Area Plan 2015-2021.
+Under Article 6(3) of the Habitats Directive an Appropriate Assessment must be undertaken for any plan or programme that is likely to have significant effects on the conservation objectives of a European site.
+This includes the preparation of the Ballinasloe Local Area Plan 2015-2021.
+The purpose of an Appropriate Assessment is to identify the possible effects of implementing the Ballinasloe Local Area Plan 2015-2021 on the conservation status of designated European sites within the Plan area.
+Stage 2 Appropriate Assessment has been carried out in parallel with the Plan and SEA and a Natura Impact Report accompanies the Ballinasloe Local Area Plan 2015-2021.